RubDevs/MasterConf/README.md

 ## Usage example

-To test the API got to [https://masterconf.herokuapp.com](https://masterconf.herokuapp.com).
+To test the API go to [https://masterconf.herokuapp.com](https://masterconf.herokuapp.com).

 ## GET to /